hongyi18/hongyi18.github.io/_posts/2021-08-16-how-to-make-a-personal-website-on-github.md

 cd REPOSITORY-NAME # Changes the working directory
 ```

 For the theme of your website, check [Supported themes](https://pages.github.com/themes/) and pick any one that you like.
-In my case, I simply choose the "Minima".
+In my case, I simply choose the ["minima"](https://github.com/jekyll/minima).
 Download the source codes of your favorite theme, and copy everything to your REPOSITORY folder.
 From the command line, run

 ```bash
 bundle install